ifreddyrondon/todo_app/README.md

 # Description

 Vertion 1 of a RESTFul API to create users and tasks.
-Each users can register and keep tracking of their own task and marke them as completed when they are finished.
-The user have the posibiltiy to edit the description of the task and delete it.
-The admin can create staff users to check all the task.
+Each user can register and keep track of their own tasks and mark them as complete when they are finished.
+The user has the posibiltiy to edit the description of the tasks and delete them.
+The admin can create staff users to check all the tasks.

 ## Auth system

-All the request make it to the API need has an *Authorization header* with a valid token and the prefix *Bearer* `Authorization: Bearer <token>`
+All the requests made to the API need an *Authorization header* with a valid token and the prefix *Bearer* `Authorization: Bearer <token>`

 In order to obtain a valid token it's necesary to send a request `POST /api/v1/auth/token/` with *username* and *password*.
 To register a new user it's necesary to make a request `POST /api/v1/users/` with the params: